 Certain of our equity investments do not have readily determinable fair values and are excluded from the tables above.
 Such investments are measured at cost, less any impairment, plus or minus changes resulting from observable price changes in orderly transactions for an identical or similar investment of the same issuer and are included in Investments in unconsolidated businesses in our consolidated balance sheets.
-As of December 31, 2023 and December 31, 2022, the carrying amount of our investments without readily determinable fair values was \$764 million and \$804 million, respectively.
-During 2023, there were insignificant adjustments due to observable price changes and insignificant impairment charges.
-Cumulative adjustments due to observable price changes were approximately \$209 million and \$98 million, respectively.
+As of December 31, 2024 and December 31, 2023, the carrying amount of our investments without readily determinable fair values was \$724 million and \$764 million, respectively.
+During 2024, there were insignificant adjustments due to observable price changes and insignificant impairment charges.
+Cumulative adjustments due to observable price changes were approximately \$186 million and \$120 million, respectively.

-Verizon has a liability for contingent consideration related to its acquisition of TracFone, completed in November 2021.
-The fair value is calculated using a probability-weighted discounted cash flow model and represents a Level 3 measurement.
+Verizon had a liability for contingent consideration related to its acquisition of TracFone, completed in November 2021.
+The fair value was calculated using a probability-weighted discounted cash flow model and represented a Level 3 measurement.
 Level 3 instruments include valuation based on unobservable inputs reflecting our own assumptions, consistent with reasonably available assumptions made by other market participants.
-Subsequent to the Acquisition Date, at each reporting date, the contingent consideration liability is remeasured to fair value.
-During 2023 and 2022, we made payments of \$257 million and \$188 million, respectively, related to the contingent consideration.
-The payments were completed in January of 2024.
-See Note 3 for additional information.
+Subsequent to the Acquisition Date, at each reporting date, the contingent consideration liability was remeasured to fair value.
+Contingent consideration payments were completed in January of 2024.
+During 2024 and 2023, we made payments of \$52 million and \$257 million, respectively, related to the contingent consideration.